microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bundle-removeitem.md

 ---
 author: JeremyKelley
 ms.author: jeremyke
+title: Remove item from bundle
-title: Remove item from a bundle
+description: Remove item from a bundle of driveItems
 localization_priority: Normal
 ms.prod: "sharepoint"
 ---

-# Remove items from a bundle in OneDrive
+# Remove item from bundle

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Remove an item from a bundle's children collection.
+Remove an item from a [bundle][].

 ## Permissions